kudrom/lupulo/docs/layout_language.rst

 Other obligatory attribute is *size* which is a dictionary with two keys:
 *height* and *width*.
-The size defines, as his name implies, the size of the widget in the web page :)
+The size defines, as his name implies, the size of the widget in the web page.

 In order to add the widget to the web page, the web page needs to have a html element to bind the widget to.
 This element is called the *anchor* of the widget